Separation of powers: Montesquieu's system

 Separation of powers requires a different source of legitimization, or a different act of legitimization from the same source, for each of the separate powers.
 If the legislative branch appoints the executive and judicial powers, as Montesquieu indicated, there will be no separation or division of its powers, since the power to appoint carries with it the power to revoke.

-The executive power ought to be in the hands of a monarch, because this branch of government, having need of despatch, is better administered by one than by many: on the other hand, whatever depends on the legislative power is oftentimes better regulated by many than by a single person.
+Executive power would be given to a monarch, as that branch's need to be quick is best fulfilled by one, while legislative power is better regulated by many.
+If executive power were given to selected members of the legislation rather than the monarch, liberty would be lost since the members would always be able to have both powers.